flechsig/ch.psi.zmq.streamer/ch.psi.sync/Readme.md

 The streamer package provides an easy to use way to stream files from one location to an other via ZMQ.
 It contains 2 applications, a simple receiver and a stream server.
 The stream server

-# Installation
-Prerequisites:
-* >= Java 7

-Unzip the zip file to any location you like

 # Usage